 Žitava (Zittau) – Český Dub – Mladá Boleslav – Stará Boleslav – Praha – 135 km

-The Zittau route copies the old pilgrimage and trade route, along which the Czech Bishop Vojtěch brought Christianity to Poland around 995 or was followed by divisions of the Crusaders in the Holy War.
-It leads from Zittau to Prague, where it is followed by the Všerubská route.
+This way copies the old pilgrimage and trade route, along which the Czech Bishop Vojtěch brought Christianity to Poland around 995.
+It leads from Zittau to Prague, where it continues as the Všerubská way.

 This variant of the Way of St. James enters our country near Zittau at the so-called Trojmezí (Tripoint), where the borders of three states: Germany, Poland, and the Czech Republic meet.